ResearchComputing/Documentation/docs/compute/filesystems.md

 ## File permissions, ownership, and group membership

 In the Linux/Unix system, files are organized into hierarchical trees, similar to a filing cabinet.
-Files can have several different types, The most important for everyday use are directories and files, which can be data or executable files (programs).
+Files can have several different types.
+The most important for everyday use are directories and files, which can be data or executable files (programs).
 Note that each file has an owner, a group, and a class of others (those not owners or group members).
 File permissions can be different for each of the above depending on the permissions specified for that file.

 Using the `ls -l` command will list the most important attributes of the files in a directory: